Last updated on May 7th, 2020 at 02:22 pm

-From the Keys to Lake Okeechobee, here are the best South Florida bike trails.
+From the Keys to Jacksonville, here are the best Florida bike trails.

 Sadly, you have to search hard for good bike trails in South Florida; the region is just too over-developed with roads and buildings.

 I’ve been tracking down bike trails in Florida for the last 30 years, however, and while the number of trails is limited, some of them are as scenic, historic and downright fun as you can find.
 They’re good for visitors to South Florida, who can rent bikes at many locations, and some are safe enough for families.

 For years, my husband and I have strapped our bikes to our car and headed out on weekends to explore South Florida by bike.
 We are recreational bicyclists, not athletes or 50-milers.
 The ideal bike ride for me is somewhere between 5 and 15 miles long.
 I like trails that eliminate the worries and dangers of vehicles, and I like to bicycle places where there is scenery to enjoy, maybe stops to make along the way.

 Here’s my list of best Florida bike trails — and they’re NOT listed in order of quality.
 This listed started with my region of Florida, South Florida, where I’ve had the greatest opportunity to bicycle.
 It has grown to include a few favorites in each region of Florida.
 In most cases, more details is available if you click through to the full story on the individual bike trail.